Girl names starting with V are having a moment.

 Most agree that Vivian comes from vivus – Latin for alive.
 But it’s also an Anglicized form of Irish mythological name Bébinn.
 Or, in Arthurian legend, the Lady of the Lake.
 With two Vs, it packs a double punch.
 Plus, Vivian manages to feel timeless – it’s vintage but modern, and at home in nearly any decade.

 There’s something surprisingly timeless about Valerie.
 Technically, it peaked in the 1960s, but it’s been heard in plenty of decades.
 The Zutons, Material Issue, Steve Winwood, Amy Winehouse, The Monkees … it’s been a pop song staple for ages, too.
 It’s the English – and French and German – form of Valeria.
+It’s part of a cluster of Val names that feel surprisingly timeless.

 Another name with Roman roots, Valeria comes from valere – to be strong.
 It’s been used in small numbers in the US For ages, but really never caught on until the twenty-first century.

 It means faith in Russian, and coincides with the Latin word for truth.
 That’s an awful lot of meaning for a mere four letters.
+The spelling Viera is sometimes seen, too.

 The French feminine form of Vivian, it’s the given name of the youngest Jolie-Pitt sister, twin to Knox.
 With fellow French girl names like Madeleine and Genevieve so in favor, Vivienne fits right in.